kent-map/chirpy/_posts/2024-03-01-austen-ramsgate.md

 ### Bibliography

 Selwyn, David, ed. _The Poetry of Jane Austen and the Austen Family_.
 Iowa City: University of Iowa Press, 1997.

-{% include embed/image.html src="wc:Thomson-PP09.jpg" aspect="0.865" caption="The Officers of the shire" %}

 ### References